nickyrong/ShinyWeatherCan/README.md

 **Data are downloaded on-the-fly from ECCC.
 Please be patient as the downloads can be fairly large (especially for hourly and daily data).**

 Check the Station Map to identify potential stations and their Climate IDs.
 Enter the Climate ID for targeted station on the sidebar.
-Alternative, WMO or TC IDs can be used if they are known to users.
+Alternatively, WMO or TC IDs can be used if they are known to users.

 The `Data Table` tab presents a preview of data.
 Users may download the data as a .csv/.xls/.pdf file for further processing and analysis.